 We’ve seen her grow in confidence, sharpen her artistic voice and create a body of incredible work, which she exhibits and sells internationally.
-She’s been featured in books and magazines and is Chair of the renowned 62 Group of Textile Artists.
+She’s been featured in books and magazines and is a former-Chair of the renowned 62 Group of Textile Artists.
 We are very proud sons indeed.

 The ‘Cinderella’ of arts

 Witnessing mum’s commitment, passion and the development of her style, which is figurative, funny and filled with life, has been a true inspiration.